Thomasdezeeuw/heph/doc/Trace Format.md

 example events that happen on the same thread.
 Each stream has a 32 bit identifier (id) unique in the trace, which is used to coalesce events.

+Streams can optionally be split into multiple substreams which represent multiplexed execution on the same stream of execution, e.g. as used by co-routines, green threads or many asynchronous programming implementations that schedule multiple tasks on the same thread.

 The format always uses big-endian for integers.

 ## Metadata Packet